bendeandbende/forkify-course/README.md

 # forkify course

-Recipe application with custom recipe uploads and bookmakrs and search function
+Recipe application with custom recipe uploads and bookmarks and search function